RSDuck/vba-next-switch/readme.md

 ## Speed hack

+NOTE: some things don't apply anymore or were inaccurate observations

 Before implementing this "speed hack" the emulator had regular slowdowns.
 Although I found out about these things by myself, these things might be common knowledge to emulator devs.
 These were the things which apparently slowed the emulator down:
 - The thread/core it's running on
 - The VSync